mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week3/07-The problem of overfitting/README.md

 Generalization refers to the ability of a model to perform well on new, unseen data that it hasn't been trained on.
 A model that generalizes well is able to make accurate predictions or classifications on examples it hasn't encountered before.
 Generalization is a desirable property in machine learning, as it indicates that the model has learned the underlying patterns in the data rather than just memorizing the training examples.

-## Underfitting, Generalization and Overfitting for Linear Regression
+## Underfitting, Generalization and Overfitting for Regression

 ![alt text](./images_for_07/image1.png)

-## Underfitting, Generalization and Overfitting for Logistic Regression
+## Underfitting, Generalization and Overfitting for Classification

 ![alt text](./images_for_07/image2.png)